-- Children currently attending a preschool program and who will be turning 4 before September 1, 2013 will be automatically enrolled in their identified welcoming school.
+- DeDiego Pre-K students returning will attend Pre-K in the Von Humboldt Child Parent Center (CPC) building.
+Children currently attending a preschool program and who will be turning 4 before September 1, 2013 will be automatically enrolled in their identified welcoming school.
 Therefore, no action must be taken by the family to continue their enrollment in the welcoming school. - If a family is interested in attending a program OTHER than the welcoming school, they must complete the School Transition Form indicating the 3 schools (in order of priority) that they would prefer to attend.
 Families may return the forms to their school main office, and these forms should be faxed back to the Office of Early Childhood Education at 773-553-2010 by school personnel.
 If you did not already receive these forms they are available at http://cps.edu/qualityschools/pages/parents.aspx.
-PLEASE NOTE: A student's assigned slot at the welcoming school will not be released and offered to another family until the student receives a placement and registers at another school. - An Application Representative from the Office of Early Childhood Education will be available at the Network Enrollment Fairs to help facilitate the early childhood application process.
+PLEASE NOTE: A student's assigned slot at the welcoming school will not be released and offered to another family until the student receives a placement and registers at another school.

+- An Application Representative from the Office of Early Childhood Education will be available at the Network Enrollment Fairs to help facilitate the early childhood application process.
 Also, schools will provide this information to families directly during their "open enrollment hours". - For families wanting to enroll in preschool for the first time: While the first round of application acceptance will close May 24, 2013, we will be re-opening the application process during the summer.
-More information will be coming about that after May 24. - All records will be transferred for continuity, and the Office of Special Education and Supports will track students involved in school actions to determine support needs.
+More information will be coming about that after May 24. - All records will be transferred for continuity, and the Office of Early Childhood Education will track students involved in school actions to determine support needs.